Timeline of reactions to the 2020 Hong Kong national security law (November 2020): Reform of Liberal Studies curriculum content

-Secretary for Education, Kevin Yeung, said that the Liberal Studies subject was stigmatized and decided to reform the content of the subjects in accordance with the purpose and objectives of the curriculum.
-President of PTU and LegCo educational constituency member, Ip Kin-yuen, believes that if the subject is qualified as a score, students' attention will naturally be reduced, which will affect performance.
-He criticized the authorities for implementing reforms out of political considerations. the wave of cases is attributed to the General Studies.
+Secretary for Education, Kevin Yeung, announced a reform of the Liberal Studies subject, which would be renamed, have its teaching hours halved, and have more coverage of mainland China and less on current affairs.
+President of PTU and LegCo educational constituency member, Ip Kin-yuen, criticized the authorities for implementing reforms out of political considerations.

-Speaking on RTHK 'Accountability' 28 November, Chief Executive Carrie Lam said that the reform of liberal arts is not about politics over majors.
-From the beginning to the end, she believes that it is professional leading.
-She also believes that the problems in Hong Kong society are not simply due to individual Subject causes.
-It was also revealed that the reform of the general education program was not due to pressure from Beijing, and emphasized that there are many problems in the subject itself.
+Speaking on RTHK 'Accountability' on 28 November, Chief Executive Carrie Lam said that the reform of Liberal Studies was not about politics, and emphasized that there had been many problems in the subject itself "from day one" a decade ago.

-Jimmy Lai sued Ta Kung Pao for defamation
+Jimmy Lai sues Ta Kung Pao for defamation

 Founder of Next Digital, Jimmy Lai, filed a lawsuit at High Court, alleging that an article in Ta Kung Pao published in June 2020 entitled 'The leader of the chaotic Hong Kong seeks "grass" route and charges 1 million to be exposed' was defamatory.
 In addition to requiring the court to issue an injunction to prohibit Ta Kung Pao from slandering anymore, it also asked the other party to pay compensation and publish an apology.

-Cary Lo arrested for wasting police force
+Cary Lo arrested for wasting police time

-A Tuen Mun District Councillor from Democratic Party, Cary Lo, was arrested for fabricating a fictitious investigation of the police at Fung Yau North Street, Yuen Long, on 21 July 2020.
-The police officers 'held tight backhand and suffered pain' and claimed that the police officers 'intimidated them with foul language'.
-He was then taken to the Yuen Long Police Station, where he was eventually released unconditionally.
-However, after investigation by the police, Lo was not arrested by the police or taken to the Yuen Long Police Station that night.
-He was eventually arrested on suspicion of 'wasting police force' and was released on bail pending further investigation.
+A Tuen Mun District Councillor from Democratic Party, Cary Lo, was arrested for fabricating a fictitious detention by police at Fung Yau North Street, Yuen Long, on 21 July 2020.
+He was released on bail pending further investigation.
 The police condemned Lo for blatantly lying against the ethics and integrity of public officials, and did not rule out taking legal action to investigate the incident.